Skip to main content

 Air Hawk Pro

-During testing, it was able to pump 10 PSI into a tire in one minute and 20 seconds.
-Unfortunately, the compressor’s short air hose means that if your tire’s nozzle is at the 12 o’clock position, you’ll either have to hold the Air Hawk the entire time that it’s doing its job or let it hang from the end of its hose, which is less than ideal.
+Unfortunately, the compressor’s short air hose is a liability.
+If your tire’s nozzle is at the 12 o’clock position, the compressor won’t reach the ground.
+You’ll either have to hold the Air Hawk the entire time that it’s doing its job or let it hang from the end of its hose, neither of which is ideal.

 Pros